 When joining binding strips or border with a diagonal seam, instead of drawing the line, press the corner of the top strip to form the stitching line.

-When sewing a seam for two pieces that should be the exact same size but one varies a little, allign the pieces on the right side so the misalignment is hidden in the seam.
+When sewing a seam for two pieces that should be the exact same size but one varies a little, allign the pieces on the left side so the misalignment is hidden in the seam.